 - jug of water (we also experimented with medicine droppers)

 - Towel or vinyl table cloth to protect your work surface

 We experimented with a few different surfaces for this activity.
 I’ve heard you can use any glass surface or even a laminate table top, but we wanted to contain our water, so we tried the experiment with 3 types of plates:

 - white disposable plastic plates

-- Test your markers to make sure the ink flows well.
+Test your markers to make sure the ink is flowing well.

-- Draw various shapes, stick figures or letters on your plate or baking dish.
+Draw shapes, stick figures or letters on your plate or baking dish.

 We had a great time doing the experiment over and over again, pouring out the water, drying the dish, and trying new shapes and colours to see what would happen.

 It was fun to make observations to try and determine what factors made the experiment work best.
 Have your kids do the same.
 Here are some questions to ask your kids to think about when doing the dry erase and water experiment:

 1. Is there a colour of ink that works best?